Resources and tips for online and virtual laboratory instruction

 Online resources and virtual tools might help replicate the experience of some labs, including virtual dissection, night sky apps and simulations.
 The possibilities vary widely by discipline.
 Your textbook publisher, or sites such as Merlot, may have materials that might help replace parts of your instructional laboratory during an emergency.

 Provide raw data for analysis

-- In cases where the activity includes both the collection of data and its analysis, consider showing how the data can be collected, then provide some raw sets of data for students to analyze.
-This approach is not as comprehensive as having students collect and analyze their own data, but it might keep them engaged with parts of the experience during an emergency.
+In cases where the activity includes both the collection of data and its analysis, show students how to collect data.
+Follow up by providing some raw sets of data for students to analyze.
+This approach is not as comprehensive as having students collect and analyze their own data.
+Still, it might keep them engaged with parts of the experience during an emergency.